dmitrijsc/practical-rl/README.md

 week_1: Cross-Entropy Method
 - FrozenLake8x8, Taxi-v2 (CEM)
-- CartPole-v0 (Deep Cross-Entropy Method using MXNet)
+- CartPole-v0 (Deep Cross-Entropy Method using MXNet): average score 200.0

+week_2: Value-table methods
+- Taxi
+- PacMan

 ## T&C

 I will try to follow Julia best practices when writing code and optimize it whenever and wherever possible.

 Please excuse in case of any serious issues and you are welcome to submit your PR.

+## Contacts

+Feel free to contact me over Issues, solveai.net or Julia Slack channel @dmitrijsc.